The Best Things To Do In Berlin

 Visit The Berlin Wall Memorial

-This large wall was originally built in 1961, and seperated the east and west areas of Berlin that were officially part of East and West Germany respectively.
+This large wall was originally built in 1961, and separated the east and west areas of Berlin that were officially part of East and West Germany respectively.
 The wall was finally demolished in 1989, but there is still a memorial of wooden crosses for those who were killed trying to cross the wall, while there is also a stretch of the Berlin Wall still standing near the train station, which now has a gallery of different graffiti exhibits painted on the wall.
 And perhaps seeing Tempelhof Airport will also show you some history.